-It is a job-seekers’ employment market.
-With nationwide unemployment hovering around 3.9%, and the Wisconsin unemployment rate even lower at around 3%, employers are now having a difficult time filling key positions – especially in sales and sales management.
+It is a job-seekers’ employment market and employers are having a difficult time filling key positions – especially in sales and sales management.
 But we’ve found the low unemployment rate isn’t the only reason for this.
 The real issue is poorly written job descriptions.

 Even when unemployment is low, people are still looking for sales position opportunities.
 Maybe they don’t like their current job, maybe they want to try something new, or maybe they aren’t even looking and your job just magically appears on their social media newsfeed.

 But like all buyers’ markets, it’s not enough for them to know that you have a position open, you have to sell your company to them.
 And, if you’re job description contains any of these things, you’re not doing your company any favors.

 Most job descriptions include a little information about the company, usually consisting of:

 - How many people work there

 - Where it’s located